 - JW Grant and Co v Troy Foods Ltd EWCA Civ 1702, a leading case on the admissibility of new evidence on an appeal

 “Greg is a superb advocate who is great on his feet.”
-Chambers & Partners, 2019
+Chambers UK, 2019

 “If you want a lawyer who gets down to the minute detail on a contract case, he’s your man.”
-Chambers & Partners, 2018
+Chambers UK, 2018

 “Very experienced in shareholder and business sale disputes.”
 Legal 500, 2017

 “He is brilliant – he’s very good at getting your case organised, an excellent and astute advocate, and someone who’s very good tactically and strategically.”
 “He is very smart, ruthless and fearless and as good a barrister as you are ever going to find.”
-Chambers & Partners, 2017
+Chambers UK, 2017

 “A heavyweight commercial practitioner.”
 Legal 500, 2016